edhowland/barcampgr2018/stack_overflow/talk.md

 Most, if not all, functional languages support it out of the box.

 - Ruby: Not by default, but can be set on by some envronment setting.
 - Javascript - Yes, in ES6, but not before that.
 Not sure if Bable will help you there.
+(See the Babel TCO plug-in link below)
 - Perl - It appears so.
 Needs more research, and also Perl5? or Perl6?
 - Python - See the link below.
 - Lua - Yes, appparently
 JVM languages: Java, Clojure, etc. - No.
+- ClojureScript - Yes, if using ES6, or the Babel plug-in
+- Scala - Although a JVM language, the compiler rewrites recursion calls into iterative loops.
 - .Net languages: F# : Yes, C#: No. Not sure about others.

 ## Caveats regarding using TCO